papampi/braiins-os/README.md

 * *miner* - the settings concerning one instance of miner (platform, MAC, HWID, default pool); default configuration is used only for testing and is usually overridden from command line during release process
-* *build* - the configuration of build process (path to LEDE configuration, build directories, keys, ...)
+* *build* - the configuration of build process (path to OpenWrt configuration, build directories, keys, ...)
 * *remote* - the list of all remote repositories with parameters for fetching; the parameters *fetch* and *branch* used as a default value for all repositories could be overridden in a specific repository by parameter of the same name
 * *local* - the configuration of output directories for local targets for deployment